Anti-oppression psychotherapy: wellness in a time of racism

 As an African/Black woman, anti-violence activist, health researcher, and mental health practitioner, living with a visual disability for over 20 years, I have worked with many community members dealing with health struggles directly related to anti-Black racism and other forms of intersectional violence.

-I have discovered that discussions of the daily impact of racism are happening with friends, families, trusted coworkers, in our journals, and sometimes in isolation.
+I have discovered that discussions of the daily impact of racism are happening with friends, families, and trusted coworkers, in our journals, and sometimes in isolation.

 To try and help my clients deal with this, I worked with a colleague to develop and practice an innovative model we call anti-oppression psychotherapy.